 “The predictive analytics and risk factors allow me to be more proactive in my outreach to students.
 They guide my interventions and connections to resources and strategies,” said Pamela Wiggins, Success Coach at Randolph Community College.

-“We know through our experience supporting technology-enabled success coaching, when you combine strong, consistent student relationships with the right information, delivered at the right time, staff can intervene proactively and quickly to solve issues before they become attrition risk problems,” said Heather Taynor, Vice President of Client Success at Aviso Retention.
+“We know through our experience supporting technology-enabled success coaching, when you combine strong, consistent student relationships with the right information, delivered at the right time, staff can intervene proactively and quickly to solve issues before they become attrition risk problems,” said Heather Taynor, Vice President of Client Success at Watermark.